 Introduction to Crimson Pathfinder

-The best time to gather information for your college application is approximately one year before submitting it (the summer before your senior year of high school).
-Start thinking about which teachers/mentors you will ask for a letter of recommendation from, what you want to say in your personal essay, and how your extracurriculars fit into your college and career plans.
+The best time to gather information for your university application is approximately one year before submitting it (the summer before your senior year of high school).
+Start thinking about which teachers/mentors you will ask for a letter of recommendation from, what you want to say in your personal essay, and how your extracurriculars fit into your academic and career plans.

 Don't forget to choose challenging courses related to your area of interest, keep your grades high, and take (and retake) your standardized tests.

-The college application process may seem daunting, but you don't have to walk the path alone.
+The university application process may seem daunting, but you don't have to walk the path alone.
 Crimson offers a wide range of educational support services that will help you with all aspects of the process.
-From online tutoring and extracurricular mentoring to essay reviews and even postgraduate admissions, Crimson can help you get into your dream college.
+From online tutoring and extracurricular mentoring to essay reviews and even postgraduate admissions, Crimson can help you get into your dream university!

 What Makes Crimson Different